-This bill has many implications for both county human services and jails and the bill does not address the true barriers of the involvement of an incarcerated parent in their child's dependency and neglect case; county commissioners have requested to turn this bill into a funded pilot-program and study duo.
-To better understand the implications of these changes, how to address these barriers, review funding opportunities, and collect data on this population, before statewide adoption of these concepts.
+Due to this, initially counties requested the bill become a funded pilot program, study duo to better understand the implications of these changes, how to address anticipated barriers, review funding opportunities, and collect data on this population, before statewide adoption of these concepts.
+However, funding for this pilot does not seem likely.